aileks/InnSite/auth-me/README-frontend-phase-4.md

-    modalContent, // React component to render inside modal setModalContent, // function to set the React component to render inside modal setOnModalClose, // function to set the callback function to be called when modal is closing closeModal // function to close the modal
+    modalContent, // React component to render inside modal setModalContent, // function to set the React component to render inside modal setOnModalClose, // function to set the callback function to be called when modal is closing closeModal, // function to close the modal
   };

   return (